Goodbyes are only for those who love with their eyes. Because for those who love with heart and soul, there is no such thing as separation. Rumi

 The finality of death is perhaps the cruelest part.
 Realizing that your loved one is not coming back.
 Knowing that you will never hug him, hold him, kiss him, talk to him or see him again.
 This harsh truth made me desperate to see signs that Jimmy was still here.
 I looked for him in the vultures that circled overhead whenever Buster and I went for a walk.
 In the hummingbird that came within inches of my face when I was on my knees in the driveway.
 In the songs of his favorite artists when they came on the radio.
 In the penguins that popped up in unexpected places.
 In the movies he would have loved but didn’t live long enough to enjoy.
 In the stars in a clear night sky.

 Like a work in progress, I am learning that I can still see Jimmy.
-In the stories friends and families share.
+In the stories friends and family members share.
 In his San Francisco Giants sweatshirt that I now wear.
 In the photos that cover our walls.
 In my memories of him at all ages.
 In his father’s laugh.
 In his sister’s smile.
 In my heart.
 Deep in my soul.
 He is gone, and he is everywhere.

 Leave a Reply